Now more than ever, people need to laugh. Just look around, and you see overstressed, overworked people.

-As a motivational speaker, I see a lot of professional today have too much to do and not enough time to do it.
-At the end of the day professionals leave work physically but their mind is still stuck at the office.
+As a motivational speaker, I hear most audiences today say they have too much to do and not enough time to do it.
+At the end of the day, professionals leave work physically but their mind is still stuck at the office.

 When was the last time you laughed?
 Seriously, if it's been awhile, this may be the best way to unravel your stressful core.